 So far, so Limitless.
-This is the second film in the past few years to extensively focus on the myth that humans only use 10% of their brains- something that even a person as terrible as science as myself can happily inform you is bullshit.
-The reason it didn’t bother me here was because the film invented its own logic, and even when it repeatedly presented itself as the truth (early action scenes are frequently interrupted by Morgan Freeman giving a science seminar on “how the brain works”) it at least helps make the narrative to work, if not for it to make sense in the world of scientific truth we live in.
-The fact that this information is presented in a seminar form is worrying though- it does terrify me that lots of stupid people will hear Freeman discussing how the brain works and assume that it must be true.
+This is the second film in the past few years to extensively focus on the myth that humans only use 10% of their brains, something that even a person as terrible as science as myself can happily inform you is bullshit.
+The reason it didn’t bother me here was because the film invented its own logic, and even when it repeatedly presented itself as the truth (early action scenes are frequently interrupted by Morgan Freeman giving a science seminar on “how the brain works”) it at least helps make the narrative to work, if not make sense in the world of scientific truth we live in.
+The fact that this information is presented in a seminar form is worrying though; lots of stupid people will hear Freeman discussing how the brain works and assume that it must be true.

 What’s remarkable is that it manages to make elements “borrowed” (stolen) from other films seem so unique.
-Besson himself said the film was a cross between Leon, Inception and 2001, yet there are references to everything thrown in the mix here- the final 15 minutes are like a bizarre cross between Akira and The Tree of Life, but in reverse.
+Besson himself said the film was a cross between Leon, Inception and 2001, yet the final 15 minutes are like a bizarre cross between Akira and The Tree of Life, but in reverse.
 It’s the lowest form of criticism to just list a bunch of movies a particular film resembles, yet in the case of Lucy it is impossible not to do that.